Fossils in Slemmestad

 This is a wonderful outdoor area all year round.
 Here you can have great bike rides, waffle rides and wheelbarrow rides around the water or a summit trip to Skaugumåsen, ski trips in Vestmarka and ice skating on the water.
 You choose.

 Bergvang Besøksgård is among the children's favorites and is a short drive away.
 Open visitor farm on weekends.
 Watch the animals being fed.
-Tour riding, alpaca hiking, husky driving and children's birthdays are arranged.
+Tour riding, visit the alpaccas, pony riding, husky sledding and children's birthdays are arranged.

 If you come from out of town, there are great accommodation options in central Asker and Vettre and many nice restaurants in Asker Sentrum.